Joel Babbit: Narrative Content Group

-Babbit currently serves as CEO of Narrative Content Group.
+Babbit is CEO of Narrative Content Group.
 Founded in 2009 by Babbit and Leavell, its equity partners include CNN and Discovery Communications.
 The company creates, publishes and distributes content for brands that have included Aflac, AT&T, Bacardi, The Coca-Cola Company, Delta Air Lines, Georgia-Pacific and Mercedes-Benz.

 Narrative owned TreeHugger and Mother Nature Network, the company's flagship property, which was ranked by Alexa Internet as the most visited for-profit website in the world in its environmental category.

 Through MNN, and in partnership with Southern Company, Babbit and Leavell also created and produced the White House Correspondents' Jam, which was held annually in Washington, D.C.

 In February of 2020, Narrative sold Treehugger and Mother Nature Network to digital media company DotDash, an operating business of IAC (NASDAQ: IAC).

 Civic involvement

 Following Atlanta’s selection to host the 1996 Summer Olympics, Babbit took a leave of absence from the private sector and was appointed by Mayor Maynard Jackson to be the city’s first chief marketing and communications officer.
-He also served as a member of the mayor's cabinet.
+He also was a member of the mayor's cabinet.

 Babbit has done pro bono work for organizations such as the Centers for Disease Control and Prevention, the King Center for Nonviolent Social Change, United Way of America, Boys & Girls Club and the United Nations Foundation.
 He wrote and produced a 2015 public service video about road rage starring former professional boxer Evander Holyfield, which has been viewed more than 32 million times on YouTube (as of February 2022).

-Babbit has been active in numerous civic and non-profit organizations, including the Young Presidents' Organization, the CDC Foundation, the Atlanta History Center and the United Way.
-He is currently a director of Primerica (NYSE: PRI) and GreenSky (NASDAQ: GSKY).
+Babbit has been active in civic and non-profit organizations, including the Young Presidents' Organization, the CDC Foundation, the Atlanta History Center and the United Way.
+He is a director of Primerica (NYSE: PRI) and GreenSky (NASDAQ: GSKY).